Welcome to Girlfriend Collective

 These standards should be where every single factory is, because we see it as a perfect platform on which to build.
 Which is exactly what we’ve done.

-We start pay at 125% of the local minimum wage, provide both free catered lunch (and dinner for those who work the evening shifts) instead of just a lunchroom, and guided exercise breaks, because no one likes to stare at a desk all day (us included).
+We ensure all workers are paid fair wages, provide both free catered lunch (and dinner for those who work the evening shifts) instead of just a lunchroom, and guided exercise breaks, because no one likes to stare at a desk all day (us included).

 While healthcare is often deducted from wages, we decided to provide free health check ups every 6 months at the factory for every employee, as well as health insurance.